Last Updated on April 16, 2026 by Kim Crawmer, KPA CTP, LFDM

 You will receive detailed shipping information via email after your payment and contract signature are confirmed.

-Why We Handle Your Shipping Arrangements
+Why We Coordinate Shipping Ourselves

 Understanding Your Shipping Investment